skp3214/CineHub/README.md

 ## Future Enhancements

-- **Search Functionality**: Add a search bar to allow users to find movies by title.
+- **Search Functionality**: Add a search bar to allow users to find movies by title (Finally It's done).
 - **Favorites**: Implement a feature to let users mark movies as favorites and access them quickly.
--
 ## Contributing

 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
 You can also open an issue if you find any bugs or have any suggestions for improvements.